root-kawaii/smol_thesis/README.md

 # TODO

-- Select carefully the window by inspecting old code
+- Select carefully the window by inspecting the old code
+- Listen to Davide's audio
+- Understand how to handle citations